BEVLM: Distilling Semantic Knowledge from LLMs into Bird's-Eye View Representations

 \subsection{Experimental Setups}

-Following UniAD~\cite{hu2023planning}, we first evaluate the L2 error on the open-loop nuScenes validation set.
-Given the observed gap between open-loop and closed-loop evaluation~\cite{dauner2023parting, li2024ego, dauner2024navsim, cao2025pseudo}, we further evaluate on the closed-loop NeuroNCAP benchmark~\cite{ljungbergh2024neuroncap}.
-NeuroNCAP is a NeRF-based simulation framework, enabling scene reconfigurations and renderings of unseen, safety-critical scenarios.
+Following prior works~\cite{hu2023planning, jiang2023vad}, we first evaluate the L2 error on the open-loop nuScenes validation set, and further evaluate on the closed-loop NeuroNCAP benchmark~\cite{ljungbergh2024neuroncap}.
+To account for the stochasticity of the closed-loop simulation, all NeuroNCAP results (score and collision rate) are reported as mean$\pm$std over 50 random-seed runs of the NeuroNCAP scenarios.